 In the UK you can do either through Companies House, which acts as the official registrar for all UK companies (other countries have something similar).

-There are, arguably, more benefits to registering as a company rather than a sole trader – key amongst them being that as a sole trader you are liable for any losses made by the company whilst a director of a limited company is not.
-You also pay more tax as a sole trader pays tax through income tax, whilst the director of a limited company can pay themselves in dividends which are typically taxed at a lower rate.
+There are typically more benefits to registering as a company rather than a sole trader – key amongst them being that as a sole trader you are liable for any losses made by the company whilst a director of a limited company is not.
+You also pay more tax as a sole trader, because you pay income tax, whilst the director of a limited company can pay themselves in dividends, which are typically taxed at a lower rate.

 There are multiple options to choose from when you set up and they are entirely dependent upon your individual circumstances, however it’s important to make a decision early on about which works best for you.

 It is also simple to do.
 For example, in the UK you can go through the Companies House website – the entire process should take no more than 20 minutes and only costs £12.

 You will also need to open a business bank account with the right functionality to meet your needs.
 This can take a few weeks, as the banks have to do background checks on you.